 1. Breakfast or lunch with the principal

 What better way to reward a student for their good behavior than to give them the privilege of hanging out with the school principal?
-This is a great treat for students, and they get to have a nice meal and spend time with a key member in the school community.
+Students will get to have a nice meal and spend time with a key member of the school community.
 You may also consider reading the nomination letter in front of the student or class.

-2. Name on the announcements and/or “wall of fame”
+2. Name on the announcements or “wall of fame”

 Students can listen to their name be announced over the school intercom in the morning or have their photo and name added to a special display in the building.
 This can even be tied into a “Student(s) of the Month” award.